My grandmother’s recipe for Amish Friendship Bread brings back great memories! Making it is simple and I’ll show you how to make the starter.

 - ¼ cup of warm water, around 110°F

 - 3 cups of sugar

 Dissolve the yeast in the water and let sit for 10 minutes.
 If the water is too hot it will kill the yeast.

 In a large bowl, mix one cup of sugar and one cup of flour.
 Mix thoroughly or you’ll end up with glue when adding the liquid.

-Add one cup milk and the yeast mixture and stir well.
+Add one cup of milk and the yeast mixture and stir well.
 The mixture will start to get bubbly.
 Cover loosely and push to the back of the counter.
-Leave alone until the next day.
+Leave the Amish friendship bread starter alone until the next day.

 Stir well and recover.
 Leave alone until the next day.

-Add one cup flour, one cup milk, and one cup sugar.
+Add one cup flour, one cup of milk, and one cup of sugar.
 Stir well and leave alone until the next day.

 Add the last cup of milk, sugar, and flour.
 Mix well.
 You should have a lot at this point!